 The function of ATMs is to convey clean video and audio during live video conferencing.
 These features have enabled ATMs to become the basis for extended networks.
 ATM joints the advantages of circuit switching and packet switching, allowing it to transmit even real-time data.

 The FDDI standard concerns data transmission within a LAN and can cover a maximum distance of 200 km.
 It supports the transmission of data to thousands of users which is why it is referred to as MAN technology.
-Optical fiber is used in its infrastructure for this purpose known as “Fiber Distributed Data Interface”.
+Optical fiber communication media is used in its infrastructure for this purpose known as “Fiber Distributed Data Interface”.

 When data is transmitted using SMDS technology, it forms small packets as in ATM technology.
 This technology allows data to be transmitted over large geographical areas in the form of datagrams.